BAND MEMBERS:

 Miles began Suzuki violin at the age of 3 and switched to bluegrass fiddle when he was 6.
 He began his studies with Catherine Manning of Manning Music in Berkeley, CA, and has since studied with Tristan Clarridge of Crooked Still, Chad Manning of The David Grisman Quintet, Grammy Award winning jazz violinist Mads Tolling, and Darol Anger.

-Miles has taught fiddle at Manning Music School, Berkeley CA, since the age of 12, and he currently teaches jazz violin at Oaktown Jazz, Oakland.
-He has also worked as a teaching assistant for Freight and Salvage’s Freight Kids Music Camp and for California Bluegrass Association’s Kids on Bluegrass program.
-He plays a mean round of chess, is a green belt in judo, and enjoys cooking for family and friends.
+At the age of 12, Miles started teaching fiddle at Manning Music School, Berkeley CA. He has also taught jazz violin at Oaktown Jazz, Oakland.
+Miles has worked as a teaching assistant and as primary teacher for camps such as California Coast Music Camp, Freight and Salvage’s Freight Kids Music Camp, and for California Bluegrass Association’s Kids on Bluegrass program.
+He plays a mean round of chess, has a brown belt in judo, and enjoys cooking for family and friends.
 Miles is a Fishman sponsored artist.

 Ian Ly is a flatpick guitarist who makes his home in San Francisco.
 Drawing upon the influence of guitar greats like Clarence White, Tony Rice, Doc Watson, and Norman Blake, Ian’s picking demonstrates both a reverence for the rich history of American acoustic guitar and a sense of violent, reckless abandon.